 One suggestion we always make is to consider what you will be doing in the future.
 If you think you will be increasing the resolution of your video files or increasing the complexity of your projects we highly recommend taking that into account when deciding on how much RAM you need.

-For After Effects (and most other post-production software packages) we generally recommend a three hard drive configuration depending on your budget and desired performance level:
+For After Effects (and most other post-production software packages) we generally recommend a two to four hard drive configuration depending on your budget and desired performance level:

-- Primary SSD (OS/Software) - Includes your operating system and the base After Effects installation.
-An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but there is not often a reason to upgrade to a faster NVMe drive
+- Primary Drive - OS/Software (SSD) - Includes your operating system and the base After Effects installation.
+An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but there is usually not much of a performance benefit to upgrade to a faster NVMe drive.

 - Optional Tertiary Drive - Dedicated Cache (SSD/M.2 NVMe) - Using a dedicated SSD for your disk cache can significantly improve performance when playing and scrubbing through compositions.
 Upgrading to an even faster NVMe drive can give some performance gains, most notably allowing the disk cache to be written on average around 20% faster.

-- Storage Drive - For long term storage where the high speed of SSDs is typically not required, a larger traditional hard drive is a good choice as they are still much cheaper per GB than SSDs.
+- Optional Storage Drive (Platter) - For long term storage where the high speed of SSDs is typically not required, a larger traditional platter hard drive is a good choice as they are still much cheaper per GB than SSDs.

 One important factor we want to point out is that with the higher performance of modern platter drives the old recommendation of having an SSD or RAID array for your export drive is no longer accurate.
 SSDs or RAID arrays are great for improving the time it takes to open, save or generally move around files, but for actually rendering projects there should be little difference between exporting to a platter drive, an SSD, or even an ultra-fast PCI-E based NVMe drive.